usds/medicaid-renewals-playbook/manual-renewals/outreach-and-messaging.md

 ### Potential solutions

 #### Design envelopes to make them stand out amongst other mail and make it clear that action is needed
+Printing text on the outside of the envelope in key languages is a low-lift intervention that helps make it clear to members what the contents are and why it's important to open it.
+Using a unique color or design can also be effective when paired with strategic advertising so members recognize the envelope before it arrives.
 <div class="row">
   <div class="column">
     <p>Example: New York renewal notice envelope redesign</p>